SP5555/simple-neural-network/README.md

 $$BCE=-y_{actual}\log(y_{predicted})-(1-y_{actual})\log(1-y_{predicted})$$

 ### Categorial Cross-Entropy (CCE)
 While **BCE** penalizes both 1s for not being 0 and 0s for not being 1, **Categorical Cross-Entropy** (CCE) focuses only on punishing the 0s when they should be 1.
 Designed to work with one-hot encoded values *together* with the **Softmax** activation function, **CCE** can guide a neural network to categorize data accurately by heavily penalizing incorrect 0 predictions.
-Once low raw scores become high enough, the **Softmax** activation will reward them with a high probability distribution.
+Once low raw scores become high enough, the **Softmax** activation will convert them with a high probability distribution.

 $$CCE=-y_{actual}\log(y_{predicted})$$

-## Techniques
+## Optimization Techniques

 ### L2 (Ridge) Regularization
 Just like in life, being an extremist is never good.
 The same goes for neural networks.
 Both underfitting and overfitting are problems to avoid: